Lumi-supercomputer/lumi-userguide/docs/computing/jobs/billing.md

 375 GB x 4 days x 24 hours = 36000 GB-hours
 ```

-### Flash Lustre filesystem
+### Flash Lustre file system

 The flash based filesytem is billed at a 10x rate: 1GB of data consume 10GB-hour
-out of your storage allocation for every hour it stays on the filesystem.
+out of your storage allocation for every hour it stays on the file system.
 As
 a consequence, if you don't want to consume your storage allocation too quickly,
-it's recommended to remove your data from the flash filesystem as soon as possible.
+it's recommended to remove your data from the flash file system as soon as possible.

 For example, 150GB for 2 days: